 Let me know if this was you.
 Your thought process started out like this.
 “Well, gas is $2.50 per gallon, and I get around 20 miles per gallon around town.
 I usually drive, oh, . . .
 I don’t know, 100 miles per week . . .”
 Let me stop you right there.

 It’s pretty obvious that you have no clue how much your car is costing you just to own, let alone transport you somewhere.
 This is a huge problem.

 I wrote in a previous article about the biggest things that people waste money on, and one of them was buying a new car.
 On this point I think most people understand, the biggest drop in depreciation comes in the first year.
 Every subsequent year the depreciation is slightly less.
 Check out the curve below, and answer this question.
 Where on that curve would you want to spend your hard-earned money on a car?
 100% equals brand new, and 50% would be half the original price.
+The bottom of the graph is the life of the car in years.
 We’ll get back to this towards the end of the article.

 As an aside, just think about all the parts that go into your car, and the engineering that it took to figure all those things out.
 From the internal combustion to the air-conditioning to the radio to the automatic windows, the modern car is incredible.
 It truly is amazing that our cars don’t break more often than they do, considering the abuse that some drivers put them through.

 Anyway, let’s continue.
 The IRS thinks it costs you 53.5 cents per mile driven to operate your vehicle.
 Granted, this is an average based on lots of assumptions.
 But let’s just go with it for second.